The St. Francis Endowment Fund

 "For where your treasure is, there is your heart also." -- Luke 12:34

-The St. Francis Evergreen Society supports an endowment fund that will sustain the future of our church through bequests to St. Francis.
+The St. Francis Endowment Fund supports an endowment fund that will sustain the future of our church through bequests to St. Francis.
 The fund also provides an opportunity for families and friends to remember loved ones through special memorial gifts.

-Our Evergreen Fund is vital to ensuring that St. Francis continues to thrive, offering a diverse array of ministries.
-As our church has grown over the past half century, we have embraced a commitment to provide meaningful programs for worship and fellowship, outreach that extends both locally and globally, and spiritual education for all ages.
+Our Endowment Fund is vital to ensuring that St. Francis continues to thrive, offering a diverse array of ministries.
+As our church has grown, we have embraced a commitment to provide meaningful programs for worship and fellowship, outreach that extends both locally and globally, and spiritual education for all ages.
 The growth of our endowment through legacy stewardship, or planned giving, is important to realizing this vision on a long-term basis.

-If you would like to become part of the St. Francis Evergreen Society, consider a gift to the Evergreen Fund, such as a special donation or:
+If you would like to become part of the St. Francis Endowment Fund, consider a gift to the Fund, such as a special donation or:

 - A bequest in a will